Create your Unilateral Non-Disclosure Agreement in minutes.

-Click this icon for helpful information about the question
+Click this icon for helpful explanations about each question.

 A Unilateral Non-Disclosure Agreement (“NDA”) facilitates the sharing of confidential business information and trade secrets between persons or organizations.
 Under the NDA one party shares confidential information to another who agrees to keep the said information confidential and not to disclose the same.